 Fishing operators wanting to fish in the Southern Bluefin Tuna Fishery must hold quota statutory fishing rights for southern bluefin tuna.

-For a full description of all fishing requirements for the Southern Bluefin Tuna Fishery, please see the Southern Bluefin Tuna Fishery pre-season brief.
+For a full description of all fishing requirements for the purse seine sector of the Southern Bluefin Tuna Fishery, please see the Southern Bluefin Tuna Fishery pre-season brief.

 The management of the Southern Bluefin Tuna Fishery is also governed by other legislation.